icerpc/icerpc-docs/content/slice/encoding/constructed-types.md

 ## Result

-A `Result<Success, Failure>` is encoded exactly like a compact enum with two enumerators (`Success` and `Failure`), where each enumerator has a single field of the Success resp.
-Failure type.
+A `Result<Success, Failure>` is encoded exactly like a compact enum with two enumerators (`Success` and `Failure`), where each enumerator has a single field of the respective type (Success or Failure).

 For example, a `Result<string, int32>` is encoded like a: